 We spent three days in Bologna, touring its top attractions, taking a cooking class, trying as many wine bars and restaurants as possible, and day tripping to the Ferrari, Lamborghini, and Pagani museums.
-We learned a lot, which we will share with you in this guide.
+We learned a lot along the way.

 How Many Days Do You Need in Bologna?